-With everything that’s going on in the world today, keeping stress at bay can be rather tricky.
+With everything happening in the world today, keeping stress at bay can be tricky.
 Sometimes, pressure can be so high that it might affect different areas of your life.
 For instance, we’ve previously discussed how ‘Emotional Health Affects Fat Loss’ by discouraging a person from working out or eating right.

 High levels of stress hormones in the body can inhibit muscle growth by limiting testosterone and causing demotivation.
 These realities exemplify how important it is for people to find ways to avoid and combat stress.
 You might have heard about meditating or eating certain types of food.
-Here are three lesser-known methods you can try for relieving stress:
+Here are three lesser-known methods you can try to relieve stress:

 Regulating your social media use

 Current circumstances highlight the increasing need for connected devices and social media platforms that enable us to communicate.
 However, that shouldn’t be an excuse for us to spend hours upon hours scrolling through our feeds.
 In our previous post about ‘Social Media Health,’ we mentioned how social media use negatively affected emotional, mental, and physical health.

 Overexposure to social media sites has been associated with low self-esteem, poor body image, and significant emotional turbulence.
 Posts of varying kinds can get you frustrated, angry, scared, joyful, and in love in minutes.
 Going through multiple emotions quickly can lead to emotional distress and other feelings that cause stress.